Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Scenario-based Charge Scheduling Problem

-\textbf{Assumptions:} \begin{itemize} \item The CSP is optimized by the bus agency, which covers the initial investment cost for the contracted station power capacity, solar panels, BESS, and associated inventory. \item Availability of a sufficient number of chargers is assumed at the charging locations, i.e., we do not explicitly model charger assignment.
-Instead, we focus on estimating the aggregate power needs at a charging location.
-Such locations are assumed to be equipped with smart charging technology, which allows split charging \citep{sadeghian2022comprehensive}. \item Buses are charged from the BESS or the grid.
-BESS can charge and discharge simultaneously.
+\begin{itemize} \item Buses are charged from the BESS or the grid.
+The BESS can charge and discharge simultaneously through a hybrid inverter \citep{bess_components_1}.
+Commercial BESS units can be of different capacities \citep{canadian_solar, bess_capacity_2}, and their charging/discharging speeds depend on their C-rate \citep{bess_transfer_1}.
 The maximum energy that can be transferred per minute from the grid and the BESS to a bus is assumed to be the same \citep{vivas2022battery}.
-The BESS is assumed to be charged both from solar power and the grid \citep{coelho2022unified}.
-BESS cannot be fully discharged as we assume a $90\%$ DoD \citep{tejero2023analysis} for batteries. \item All buses are homogeneous and have sufficient charging opportunities to complete daily operations.
+The BESS is assumed to be charged both from solar power and from the grid \citep{coelho2022unified}.
+We do not track the source of energy (solar or grid) discharged from the BESS; this classification is used only for visualization while presenting results.
+BESS cannot be fully discharged as we assume a $90\%$ DoD \citep{tejero2023analysis} for batteries.
+DoD indicates the percentage of a battery's total capacity that can be used before recharging. \item All buses are homogeneous and have sufficient charging opportunities to complete daily operations.
 They can be partially charged multiple times with a piecewise-linear charging profile, as seen in Figure \ref{fig:busoperation}.
 To allow continuity in operations, we assume that a bus starts and ends its schedule at the same depot. \item We assume that the fleet size prescribed by the CS-based algorithm is adequate for serving trips across all scenarios.
+We emphasize that fleet size is treated as an exogenous input in our framework, derived from the upstream vehicle scheduling step for each scenario.
+This modeling choice reflects the perspective of a transit operator who has already procured a fleet and seeks to optimize charging decisions by integrating renewable energy generation.
 As the energy consumption per trip varies across scenarios, the number of buses required may also differ.
-Buses may be redistributed across depots for different scenarios (i.e., across weeks, months, etc.) through rebalancing if needed. \item Sufficient space for solar panel installation is assumed at the charging locations.
+Buses may be redistributed across depots for different scenarios (i.e., across weeks, months, etc.) through rebalancing if needed. \item While the number of buses may vary across scenarios due to differences in energy consumption and operational requirements, these variations are not interpreted as acquisition decisions but as scenario-specific realizations of fleet utilization.
+Incorporating fleet sizing as a decision variable requires a fully integrated EVSP-CSP model with additional integer variables and capital cost components.
+We leave this extension as a direction for future work. \item Sufficient space for solar panel installation is assumed at the charging locations.
 If the panel area requirement is too high, panels can be installed on the rooftops of nearby buildings, or additional constraints can be imposed in the model.
-The energy transfer from the panel to BESS happens instantaneously \citep{mannepalli2022allocation}. \end{itemize}
+The energy transfer from the panel to BESS happens instantaneously \citep{mannepalli2022allocation}. \item Battery degradation is not modeled explicitly.
+Incorporating cycle-dependent degradation would require tracking battery usage and the evolution of state-of-health, thereby introducing additional nonlinearities and significantly increasing the complexity of the optimization model.
+The inclusion of detailed degradation dynamics is therefore left for future work. \end{itemize}

 \textbf{Energy Consumption Estimates:} The energy consumption per trip is estimated using a linear regression equation from \cite{JI2022100069} as follows: